Inverting multiple quantum many-body scars via disorder: Understanding inverted QMBS from the null space of the annihilating term

 The definition and the properties of inverted QMBS share a similar spirit to those of conventional QMBS.
 For both the inverted and conventional QMBS in our case, the annihilating Hamiltonian term that plays the key role in the thermalization properties of the total Hamiltonian acts completely differently on these two kinds of measure zero states compared to other majority states.
-In the Hamiltonian (8) in the main text, the disorder term $H_\mathrm{A}$ treats states $\prod_{j}(\mathbb{I}-\ketbra{010}{010}_{j-1,j,j+1}){\ket{n}}$ all the same, i.e., those states feel no disorder strength.
+In the Hamiltonian \eqref{eq:totH} in the main text, the disorder term $H_\mathrm{A}$ treats states $\prod_{j}(\mathbb{I}-\ketbra{010}{010}_{j-1,j,j+1}){\ket{n}}$ all the same, i.e., those states feel no disorder strength.
 Here, $\ket{n}$ is the product state.
 Since the highly entangled states live almost in such a disorder-free subspace spanned by $\prod_{j}(\mathbb{I}-\ketbra{010}{010}_{j-1,j,j+1}){\ket{n}}$, the effective disorder they feel is insufficient to cause their localization, unlike most other states experiencing a large disorder strength.
 For the conventional QMBS $\ket{\mathcal{S}_k}$, this situation is even more thorough, since conventional QMBS are completely annihilated by the disordered term in the Hamiltonian and thus feel no disorder at all.
 Notably, using the annihilating term to construct conventional QMBS is already widely used in various kinds of models and formalisms.
 However, while both inverted and conventional QMBS are largely superposed by the null vectors of the annihilating term, the ways of superposition are different, which makes the essential difference between the two.
 To gain more understanding of the inverted QMBS, we propose a tentative wavefunction $|\mathcal{S}_k^{\text {IQMBS }}\rangle$ with random coefficients that can well capture the key signature of the inverted QMBS, analogous to the role played by the $|\mathbb{Z}_2\rangle$ state in the PXP scar model.
-Such a wavefunction can be written as $ |\mathcal{S}_k^{\mathrm{IQMBS}}\rangle = (1/\mathcal{N}) \sum_n \delta_n \prod_j(\mathbb{I}-|010\rangle\langle 010|_{j-1, j, j+1})|n_k\rangle$, where $\sum_jS_j^z\ket{n_k}=k$, $\mathcal{N}$ is the renormalization factor, and $\delta_\alpha$ to be the Gaussian random number.
-We will explain more about our considerations for choosing this wavefunction in the following.
-We have also noticed that nearly every $|\phi_n^{H_{\mathrm{A}}}\rangle\equiv \prod_j(\mathbb{I}-|010\rangle\langle 010|_{j-1, j, j+1})|n\rangle$, instead of just a few specific ones, contributes to the inverted QMBS eigenstates, and their contributions change dramatically from one disorder realization to another.
-Thus, we choose $ |\mathcal{S}_k^{\mathrm{IQMBS}}\rangle$ to be superposed by all the product states $\left|\phi_n^{H_{\mathrm{A}}}\right\rangle $.
-Moreover, the inverted QMBS states still experience a very small effective disorder strength, thus showing randomness and disorder-dependence.
-Since the eigenstate coefficients of a nonintegrable many-body Hamiltonian generally follow a random matrix theory prediction and display Gaussian distribution, we choose the coefficients $\delta_\alpha$ to be Gaussian random.
-To confirm $|\mathcal{S}_k^{\text {IQMBS }}\rangle$ captures the key features of inverted QMBS, we confirm the inverted QMBS have a large overlap with the proposed $|\mathcal{S}_k^{\text {IQMBS }}\rangle$ compared with other eigenstates, as shown in Fig.~\ref{Fig:IQMBSAnsatz4}(a) for a representative $S_{\text {tot }}^Z=0$ sector.
-Furthermore, we notice that the largest value of $|\langle\mathcal{S}^{\text {IQMBS }} \mid \phi_n\rangle|^2$, as depicted in Fig.~\ref{Fig:IQMBSAnsatz4}(a), is comparable to the averaged overlap of the inverted QMBS states from different disorder realizations with identical parameters.
-This consistency is in line with the characteristic of a Gaussian random superposition for $|\mathcal{S}_k^{\text {IQMBS }}\rangle$.
-We also confirmed that the entanglement entropies of $|\mathcal{S}_k^{\text {IQMBS }}\rangle$ show a volume law scaling (see the blue circles in Fig.~\ref{Fig:IQMBSAnsatz4}(b)).
-Such behavior is very close to the Page entropy $S_{\text {Page }}^0$ (green diamonds) of the null space of $H_{\mathrm{A}}$ and the Page entropy $S_{\text {page }}$ (red squares) of $S_{\text {tot }}^z$ sectors.
-Thus, such a putative wavefunction captures the major features of inverted QMBS.
+Such a wavefunction can be written as